NickBell123/Digi-Market-Cap/README.md

 Please note for now the only currency available on the site is USD.

-The site is far from finished but due to time constraits this is as far as I can take it for now.
+The site is far from finished but due to time constraints this is as far as I can take it for now.

 ## UX

 * As site owner, the objective is to provide a simple soultion for crypto fans to follow their favorite 'coins'.
 In doing so create traffic to the site for potentional add or subscription revenue.
+* There is also a possibility to notice trends forming amoung users should there be enough data.

 * As a visitor, the objective of the website to provide a simple, visual content with intutive design, of the users holdings of cryptos.
 The user should be able to browse the current top 200.
 View lastest info provided by the API and preform full CRUD capabilities on their holdings.

+## Existing Features

+* Current Crypto information form Coinmarketcap.api.com. (updated every 5 mins)
+* Global Crypto market cap and Bitcoin Dominance
+* Top 200 Crypto by market cap
+* Easy to search and sort data in Table, with formatted data (datatables.net cdn)

 #### Technologies